-- Active Hydrology Club works to build professional networks, arrange field trips and speakers, and plan social activities.
+- Active HydroGeology Club works to build professional networks, arrange field trips and speakers, and plan social activities.

 - Internships through state and county agencies and private industry.

-- Classes taught by faculty with doctorates in hydrology and geology who have developed research projects in locations such as Antarctica and New Zealand.
+- Classes taught by faculty with doctorates in hydrology, geology, and engineering.

-- Opportunity to apply learning through research work with state-of-the-art equipment including a wave tank, stream table, meteorological and hydrological field measurement stations and hydrologic computer-modeling software.
+- Opportunity to apply learning through hands-on work with equipment including a wave tank, stream table, meteorological and hydrological field measurement stations and hydrologic computer-modeling software.

 - Minnesota's only hydrology program.

-- New laboratories and classrooms under development in the $45 million Integrated Science and Engineering Laboratory Facility (ISELF).
+- Select laboratories and classes held in the Integrated Science and Engineering Laboratory Facility (ISELF)

-- Program requirements meet conditions for hydrologist certification by American Institute of Hydrologists and entry level employment for the state of Minnesota.
+- Program requirements meet conditions for hydrologist certification by American Institute of Hydrologists and employment as Hydrologist 1 for the state of Minnesota.